Property Inventory Images

 The advent of quality cameras on phones means that many landlords have responded to the tedious task of preparing a residential inventory by taking a ‘shed load’ of photos of the condition of their property and pretty much nothing else.
 The Association of Independent Inventory Clerks (AIIC) recently warned landlords and their letting agents of the shortcuts of trying to replace a carefully worded inventory solely with photographic or video evidence of the condition of their buy-to-let property.

-The Association advices that photographs and videos can provide helpful additions to a fully drafted inventory in the event of a dispute between landlord and tenant.
+The Association advises that photographs and videos can provide helpful additions to a fully drafted inventory in the event of a dispute between landlord and tenant.
 However, all too often the images are no more than a thumbnail size.
 Any adjudicator should a dispute a rise is left floundering when trying to recognize any alleged damage to the buy-to-let property.

 The issue here is the quality of the images.
 Therefore if you going to take pictures make sure you have the setting on the highest quality first.
 Other issues relating to the usefulness of photographic evidence is it’s ability to pick up certain types of damage such as carpet burns, serious damage to worktops and interior décor etc, but not for showing really fine detail such as small chips and scratches in sinks and baths, knife marks on worktops, and scratches to halogen hobs.

-An experts view
+An experts view on images in a property inventory

 Tom Derrett is a former tenancy deposit adjudicator and now principal of Deposit Claim.

-He advises Property Hawk users on how to use video and photographic images when making a residential inventory:
+He advises Property Hawk users on how to use video and photographic images when making a residential property inventory:

 1. A good video inventory will always include a comprehensive written document.
 You should think of it as a written inventory with supporting video evidence, not as a video on its own.
 The written document is necessary not least so that the tenant has some way of recording their thoughts, so a good document will have a space for tenants comments and signatures.
 The written inventory should always correspond as closely as possible to the video.